Bock Audio 195

 Originally known as the Soundelux U195, the Bock Audio 195 is custom built, handmade large diaphragm FET microphone with a fixed cardioid pickup pattern.

-David Bock, founder of Soundelux, purchased the company assets and reintroduced several of the Soundelux mics under the Bock Audio name.
+David Bock, who had designed the Soundelux microphones, acquired the rights to his designs and has reintroduced several of them under his own name.
 See the above link or the sidebar link to the Soundelux 195 for additional information about the Bock 195.

 Three different tone switches provide a variety of sounds from a single microphone: